InnovativeInventor/InnovativeInventor/README.md

 I'm interested in cryptography/security related things, although I have a variety of other interests.
 More recently, I've been doing computational redistricting work at the non-partisan [MGGG redistricting lab](https://mggg.org/).

-As of 2020-12-31, `140/207` of my repositories are public.
-Here are several of my more interesting recent open-source projects (in no particular order and in varying degrees of completion).
+Here are several of my more interesting recent projects (in no particular order and in varying degrees of completion).

 ### ➕ Misc
 - **[node-kayles](https://github.com/InnovativeInventor/node-kayles)** Calculations and generalizations for [Node-Kayles](https://cs.uwaterloo.ca/journals/JIS/VOL23/Wong/wong24.pdf)/[non attacking queens problem](https://www.maa.org/sites/default/files/may_2006_-_noon55524.pdf) in combinatorial game theory.
 Uses a generalized node-contraction algorithm to achieve improvements over previous calculations in the literature.
 Written in Rust!